 Alan Brackett played bass and sang for the PBC and was one of the band's principle songwriters and founding members.
 Prior to the PBC, he had played drums with Jan and Dean and bass with the Righteous Brothers.
 Brackett is a prolific songwriter whose songs have been performed by Three Dog Night and ex-Eagles member Randy Meisner.
 His music can also be heard in the movie soundtracks for "Run, Angel, Run" (1969), "Cherry, Harry & Raquel" (1970), and "Killer Party" (1987), as well as in numerous TV commercials.
 He also produced Randy Meisner's debut solo album (1978).
 Brackett is currently a prop master for TV commercials in Hollywood.
 As a veteran of the music business, he has many interesting tales to tell.
 Alan is currently working on a book about his many years in the music business that include his work with the PBC.
 For more info on the PBC and Alan's latest projects, go to The Peanut Butter Conspiracy Unofficial Website.

-Update (2/23/2014): A new CD titled "Barbara" is now available on createspace.com.
+Update (2/23/2014): A new CD titled "Barbara" has been released.
 This album consists of songs by the PBC, many of them previously unreleased, that feature Barbara ("Sandi") Robison as the lead vocalist.

 The following interview was conducted by email from October, 2003 through January, 2005.